octo-technology/OpenTezos/docs/formal-verification/introduction.md

 #### Post-conditions

 Post-conditions are logical assertions which model the intention of the smart contract.
+In other words, post-conditions are logical expressions defining constraints to verify on storage data.

 The work is to identify rules (or constraints) that ensure the correctness of the execution (i.e. ensure that the storage cannot end up in an invalid state).